 - The height of contributing buildings should be maintained. - New buildings must transition from the height of adjacent contributing buildings with a minimum 45 degree angular plane, starting from the existing height of the contributing building.
-The height of a contributing building is measured from the average elevation of the finished grade at the front of the building to the highest point of the roof surface for a flat roof and a mansard roof; and to the mean height between the eaves and the highest point of a gable, hip, or a gambrel roof, (see Diagram B on the following page). - The setback requirement to adjacent contributing heritage buildings must be at least half the building height.
-This transition pertains to the back and side yards of a contributing building, (see Diagram A).
+The height of a contributing building is measured from the average elevation of the finished grade at the front of the building to the highest point of the roof surface for a flat roof and a mansard roof; and to the mean height between the eaves and the highest point of a gable, hip, or a gambrel roof, (see Diagram B).